 Awareness Day 2016

 Awareness Day 2016: “Finding Help, Finding Hope.” focused on strategies for improving access to community-based behavioral health services for children, youth, and young adults with mental and/or substance use disorders and their families.

 SAMHSA’s Awareness Day 2016 event took place on Thursday, May 5, 2016 in Washington, DC.
 Held at The George Washington University’s Jack Morton Auditorium, took audiences back to the basics to increase understanding about children’s mental health needs, as well as the services and supports to that are available to meet those needs.
-Watch the archived webcast or review the 2016 final report today.
+Watch the archived webcast (1 hour, 38 minutes).

 Additional Awareness Day archived webcasts can be views on SAMHSA’s YouTube page.